wssimms/gssquared/Docs/DevelopLog.md

 colored exactly as if they were hires pixels with hi bit always cleared.
 So architecturally, perhaps we paint everything into 560, and have a post-processing step that does the coloration, which would be the same for all modes.
-Have to ponder how lores fits into this scheme too, i.e., how are the pixels shifted there..
+Have to ponder how lores fits into this scheme too, i.e., how are the pixels shifted there.. don't have to post-process. just draw using the hi-res algo, but draw the data from the text matrix.

+There will be an "RGB Monitor" mode that will have no doubling of color hires pixels and no text fringe; and composite mode that will fringe text and blue the color hires.

 ## Jan 20, 2025